lsaffre/blog/docs/topics/why_free.rst

   challenges, which new functionalities should be implemented and which not?

-- How competent is that person or organization?
+- How competent is that organization?
 What is their motivation?
 How is the price-quality ratio?
 Do they have concurrents?
 Are they being regulated by the free market?
+Do I have a possibility to chose another partner in case I am not satisfied?

 Yes, it might seem dispairing to try to find partners who meet all criteria for maintaining the sovereignty and liberty of your enterprise.
 It seems like a vicious circle.

 A fundamental property of free software is that it cannot serve as capital.
 While this is the inevitable condition for remaining free, it also reduces the motivation of all kinds of companies of private law to invest into free software.
 A good manager takes care of not wasting time or money into projects that are "useless" in regard to their primary goal, namely to create benefit for the owners.
 And the chances of success of an enterprise increase with the competence of its managers.
 And successful enterprises tend to grow in size and power.
 So one might come to the conclusion that free software projects have no chance of becoming big and powerful.

 A widely spread attitude which I use to label `Uncle Tom's Advice
 <https://en.wikipedia.org/wiki/Uncle_Tom>`_ is "Come on!
 Stop to make